-Routines for reading the TES Level 2 data products, written in IDL, are available at ASDC TES site.
-We expect to have IDL routines for determining "C-Curve" ozone retrievals (see section 6.2.1.2) available at the ASDC as well.
+Routines for reading the TES Level 2 data products, written in Interactive Data Language (IDL), are available at the ASDC TES site.
+We expect to have IDL routines for determining "C-Curve" ozone retrievals (see section 6.3.1.2) available at the ASDC as well.